-The main purpose of this program, Junior Year Program in English (JYPE), is to offer an opportunity for overseas students to take science, engineering, and agriculture courses at Tohoku University, without having to attain the Japanese language proficiency that would be necessary to take the same courses in Japanese.
+The main purpose of this program, Junior Year Program in English (JYPE), is to offer an opportunity for overseas students to take science, engineering, and agriculture courses at Tohoku University (TU), without having to attain the Japanese language proficiency that would be necessary to take the same courses in Japanese.

-All lectures are given in English and course credits will be given by the standards for the equivalent courses offered in Japanese.
+All lectures available to the JYPE participants are given in English and course credits will be given by the standards for the equivalent courses offered in Japanese.

 The core course (required) of this program is the Individual Research Training (IRT) course, where students will research, with the support of research groups to which the students are assigned, in a current topic that is related to their field of studies.